 (This donation link uses PayPal on a secure connection.)

 Also called binary nomenclature, this formal system of naming organisms consists of two Latinized names, the genus and the species.
 All living things, and even some viruses, have a scientific name.

 The binomial aspect of this system means that each organism is given two names, a ‘generic name,’ which is called the genus (pl. genera) and a ‘specific name,’ the species.
 Together the generic and specific name of an organism is its scientific name.
 Having a universal system of binomial nomenclature allows scientists to speak the same language when referring to living things, and avoids the confusion of multiple common names that may differ based on region, culture or native language.

 When written, a scientific name is always either italicized, or, if hand-written, underlined.
 The genus is capitalized and the species name is lower case.
 For example, the proper format for the scientific name of humans is Homo sapiens.

-evolutionary theory has resulted in some of Linnaeus’ original categories being changed to better reflect the relationships among organisms.
+Today, biologists still use the Linnean system of classification, but advances in the fields of genetics and evolutionary theory has resulted in some of Linnaeus’ original categories being changed to better reflect the relationships among organisms.